cbrightly/content/nautilus/wiki/exchanges_en.md

 Some bitcoin exchanges have, at times, been accused of 'artificially' inflating volumes in order to appear more popular and liquid, in order to attract more customers.
 While actual reasons for this are unknown, the exchanges' most common explanation is that abormal-looking high volumes are due to external high-frequency traders accessing the platforms via their APIs.

-Challenger Deep's exchanges data features a proprietary algorithm that provides the most accurate picture of exchanges' 'true' trading volumes, giving users a better chance at choosing the right trading platform.
+Kaiko's exchanges data features a proprietary algorithm that provides the most accurate picture of exchanges' 'true' trading volumes, giving users a better chance at choosing the right trading platform.

 ## Note: Bitcoin Exchanges Operate as Separate Markets ##